ilhuicaminaTenoch/tlalocalli_plugins/custom-twitter-feeds/README.txt

 7. To display the Twitter feed just copy and paste the shortcode into a WordPress widget or page

 == Changelog ==
+= 2.2.5 =
+* Tweak: Added support for our new [Feed Analytics](https://smashballoon.com/?utm_campaign=twitter-free-readme&utm_source=changelog&utm_medium=feedanalyticsannouncement) product.
+Get insights as to how your feeds are being used by site visitors.

 = 2.2.4 =
 * Tweak: "X" is now the default branding for the plugin.
 Use the settings page to change this to Twitter.
 * Fix: Deprecated: Creation of dynamic property CtfOauthConnect::$consumer_key